 ETL Pipeline finds applications in various fields depending on their subtasks of Extracting, Transforming, and Loading data.
 For example, if a company requires data present in different Web Services, Customer Relationship Managers (CRMs), Social Media Platforms, etc., it will deploy an ETL Pipeline and focus on the extraction part.

 Similarly, the Data Transformation aspect of an ETL Pipeline is essential for applications that need to modify their data into a reporting-friendly format.
 Furthermore, Data Loading finds applications in tasks that require you to load vast datasets into a single repository that is accessible to every stakeholder.
 This implies, that an ETL Pipeline can have a multitude of applications based on its various sub-processes.

 Data Pipeline vs ETL Pipeline: Key Differences

 The term Data Pipeline and ETL Pipelines are almost used synonymously among Data Professionals.
-However, these 2 pipelines differ in terms of their usage, methodology, and importance.
-You can get a better understanding of the Data Pipeline vs ETL Pipeline discussion by comparing the following differences:
+However, the differences between the Data Pipeline and ETL Pipeline are in terms of their usage, methodology, and importance.
+You can get a better understanding of the differences between the Data pipeline and the ETL pipeline by comparing the following differences:

 - Data Pipeline vs ETL Pipeline: Basic Concepts